yurisuika/Zehn/README.md

 In default colors, the in-game is styled to match the accent.
 If you haven't already noticed, this is themed after [fauux's site](https://fauux.neocities.org/).

 #### Things of Note
 The library games list sidebar can be toggled by an added button.
 You will find this button on the sidebar when opened, and when closed in the bottom-right corner when the window is hovered.
+If the JS has failed to inject, then this button will not appear.
+As such, if you switch from the library to the downloads page, it will unload.
+I have yet to resolve this.

-If things crash because of the class moving or fail to load, press F5 to refresh the client (this may require dev mode).
+If things crash because of the class moving or fail to load, press F5 to refresh the client (this may require dev mode enabled).

+Because Steam has chosen to not give unique classes to some things, you may notice repeated icons in some areas.

 #### To-Do
 - Overlay Web Browser
 - Overlay Controller Settings
 - Notifications
+- Convert skin to live version so you don't need to download over and over
 - Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe?
 - Implement Reveal
 - Figure out to implement Reveal on stuff that isn't initially loaded